usamadarwashi/usamadarwashi/README.md

 # Hi there, I'm Usama Darwashi 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in software development, open-source contributions, and continuous learning.
+I'm a passionate developer with a keen interest in software development, open-source contributions, Automation and continuous learning.
 Here's a bit about me:

 ## 🔧 Technologies & Tools
 - **Programming Languages:** JavaScript, Java, C++, Python